Destinations · Asia

 In Hanoi, the capital city of Vietnam, you may want to stretch and walk around Old Quarter.
 The city has transformed from village to busy urban area guaranteed to heighten your senses, and the area alone has a few ports including Halong Bay, Haiphong and Cai Lan.
 Once you’re on land, watch out for motorbike traffic.
 The options in Hanoi are endless, from kayaking on the West Lake to enjoying classical music at the colonial Hanoi Opera House.

-Last, Ho Chi Minh City, still commonly called Saigon, is perhaps the most populous and dynamic of the port options.
+Last, Ho Chi Minh City, is perhaps the most populous and dynamic of the port options.
 The port on the Saigon River is only a few miles from the South China Sea, and you should watch out for pickpockets.
 You can shop around at Ben Thanh or Binh Tay Markets for local crafts, explore historic landmarks, or roam around the French-style wide boulevards and appreciate the brightly colored temples and old architecture.

 A small speedboat rests by the shore in front of a colorful sunset with hues of yellow, pink, green and blue.
 Phuket is often called The Pearl of Thailand because of its beaches, greenery and waterfront limestone structures.